drivechain-project/docs/BMM.md

 ### 1. Setup configuration files for DriveNet and the sidechain you are mining.

-# You can also use the sidechain Qt wallet to automatically generate config files from the BMM tab
-# All you have to do is run the mainchain and sidechains, press a button, and then restart
+### You can also use the sidechain Qt wallet to automatically generate config files from the BMM tab.
+All you have to do is run the mainchain and sidechains, press a button, and then restart

 Make the rpcuser and rpcpassword whatever you want, but they must be the same for DriveNet and the sidechain(s).